The decentralized, open, free and universal Web is under threat.

 If we, the Web’s users, allow these and other trends to proceed unchecked, the Web could be broken into fragmented islands and its transformative potential frittered away.

-We promote the right to an affordable, universal and uncensored Web through research, advocacy and campaigning as well as technical innovation.
+We promote the right to an affordable, universal and uncensored Web through research, advocacy and campaigning at global, antional, regional and local levels.

 Our Web Index, first launched in 2012, measures how well different countries around the world are harnessing the benefits of an open and universal Web.